cornishcoder1/Food_of_Japan_Quiz/README.md

 ------

 # Features
-Document the rationale as to why a particular library/libraries are necessary for the implementation of the project.
-Demonstrate, through screenshots, what the project outcomes are and how they have been met.

 ## Main page and welcome screen
 *Project Goal - Provide some visuals with the use of images and colour to contribute to a positive user experience.*